neetozone/neeto-deploy-gh-cli-buildpack/README.md

 ./test_buildpack.sh
 ```

+Note:
-Note: The test script may fail on macOS since the binaries are built for Linux.
+- The test script may fail on macOS since the binaries are built for Linux
+- The test script checks for GitHub CLI configuration files, but the buildpack always detects regardless of application content

 ## Troubleshooting